walkerdb/bentley_code/utilities/aspace_interface/README.md

 The object type values are limited to the same set of strings as above.

 ##Deleting all agents
-If you want to purge all agents from a given ASpace installations, use the following:
+If you want to purge all agents from a given ASpace installation, use the following:

 ```python
 pyspace.delete_all_agents()